CIG, Kenya's Public Service Commission, EPL and ELF Launch Kenya Public Service Fellowship Programme

 Executive Director of Emerging Leaders Foundation

-Anchored in a competitive recruitment process, the fellowship trains and develops Kenya’s most promising young civil servants for future leadership, supporting them with mentors, connecting them with a pan-African peer network and providing them with ongoing support to grow their public service careers.
+Anchored in a competitive recruitment process, the fellowship will train and develop Kenya’s most promising young civil servants for future leadership, support them with mentors, connect them to a pan-African peer network and provide them with ongoing support to grow their public service careers.

 “After more than a decade of working with African governments, we have seen first-hand that investing in and supporting the next generation of public service leaders is transformative.
 When public service institutions are strong and responsive, it recasts the image of the government and the country.
 Through the Public Service Emerging Leaders Fellowship, we are proud to help catalyze a new generation of public service leaders who will drive efficiency and performance, help to advance innovation and ensure long-term development and growth in Kenya.”

 Global Executive Director of Emerging Public Leaders